abinit/abinit/doc/tutorial/base4.md

 The same coordinates will work for both 2 and 3 vacuum layers, while this is not the case for reduced coordinates, as the cell size increases.

-The input file `~abinit/tests/tutorial/Input/tbase4_6.in` is an example input file, while `~abinit/tests/tutorial/Refs/tbase4_6.out` is a reference output file.
+The input file *tbase4_6.in* is an example input file,

+{% dialog tests/tutorial/Input/tbase4_6.in %}

+while *tbase4_6.out* is the reference output file.

+{% dialog tests/tutorial/Refs/tbase4_6.out %}

 The run is on the order of thirty seconds on a PC 3 GHz.

-{% dialog tests/tutorial/Input/tbase4_6.in tests/tutorial/Refs/tbase4_6.out %}

 In the Broyden step 0 of the first dataset, you will notice the WARNING: